Treatment

 Working with Gary Sachs MD of Harvard and Frederick Goodwin MD of George Washington University helped change his mind.

-At this year's May American Psychiatric Association's annual meeting, at a packed symposium devoted to "Antidepressants in Bipolar Disorder: Toward a Research Based Consensus," Dr Ghaemi cited Holmes' Rule: "All medications are guilty until proven innocent."
+At the 2008 American Psychiatric Association's annual meeting, at a packed symposium devoted to "Antidepressants in Bipolar Disorder: Toward a Research Based Consensus," Dr Ghaemi cited Holmes' Rule: "All medications are guilty until proven innocent."

 Eighty percent of patients with bipolar disorder, Dr Ghaemi advised, have been exposed to antidepressants.